clearhaus/3DSv2-api-documentation/source/auth.rst

 /auth endpoint
 ##############

-The ``/auth`` call is used to initiate a 3-D Secure v2 authentication.
+The ``/auth`` endpoint is used to initiate a 3-D Secure v2 authentication.

 ************
 Request flow